martynp/offline_crates/README.md

-# Complete offline mirror of crates.or
+# Complete offline mirror of crates.io

 This repository contains applications to create and serve a local copy of the crates.io crate repository.
 There are three parts to the crates.io service.